apache/couchdb/src/docs/src/config/csrt.rst

 There are currently eight builtin default logger matchers designed to make it easy to do filtering on heavy resource usage inducing and long running requests.
-These are designed as a simple baseline of useful matchers, declared in a manner amenable to `default.ini` based constructs.
-More expressive matcher declarations are being explored, and matchers of arbitrary complexity can be registered directly through `remsh`.
-The default matchers are all designed around an integer config Threshold that triggers on a specific field, eg docs read, or on a delta of fields for long requests and changes requests that process many rows but return few.
+These are designed as a simple baseline of useful matchers, declared in a manner amenable to ``default.ini`` based constructs.
+More expressive matcher declarations are being explored, and matchers of arbitrary complexity can be registered directly through ``remsh``.
+The default matchers are all designed around an integer config threshold that triggers on a specific field, eg docs read, or on a delta of fields for long requests and changes requests that process many rows but return few.